kingjethro999/NGO/README.md

-# Hope Foundation - NGO Website
+# NWAOKWU CARE FOUNDATION (NCF)

-A modern, responsive website for Hope Foundation, built with Next.js, TypeScript, and Tailwind CSS.
+A modern, responsive website for NWAOKWU CARE FOUNDATION (NCF), built with Next.js, TypeScript, and Tailwind CSS.
 This website showcases the organization's mission, programs, and provides a donation platform to support their humanitarian efforts.

 ## 🌟 Features